e271828e/Flight.jl/docs/src/tutorials/tutorial02/tutorial02.md

 nothing #hide
 ```

-Thus, a complex `Model` may be made up of multiple, hierarchically arranged components, each one of
+Thus, a complex `Model` may be made up of multiple, hierarchically arranged
-them itself a `Model`.
-To visualize a `Model`'s hierarchy, you can use the `print_tree` function:
+components, each one of them itself a `Model`.
+To visualize a `Model`'s
+hierarchy, you can use the `print_tree` function from `AbstractTrees.jl`:

 ```@example tutorial02
-using AbstractTrees
 print_tree(mdl; maxdepth = 10)
 ```